 Wearing footwear that allows your foot to be close to the ground will minimize the chances of rolling your ankle, making the ankle support characteristics of boots unnecessary.
 This lets your own lower leg strength adapt to support your ankle stability.
 Boots also provide far too much arch and foot support.
 The more support your foot has, the less it has to navigate the ground and support your body weight, which is unhealthy for your legs and feet.

-The work your foot and leg has to do with minimal support maintains the strength and balance within these structures, reversing or preventing muscle atrophy.
+The work your feet and legs have to do with minimal support maintains the strength and balance within these structures, reversing or preventing muscle atrophy.
 Many cases of lower leg and foot pain can be traced back to weak and atrophied foot and lower leg muscles not doing their part to support the foot’s arch.
 So for your training, less support and stabilization is better, but jumping from spending 24/7 in a highly stabilizing and supportive boot to none at all will cause some growing pains.

 The Proper Terrain for Rucking